 - The deblender will make use of all information available at this stage, including the knowledge of peak positions, bands, time, time variability (from Prompt products), Galactic longitude and latitude, etc. The output of this stage is a list of uncharacterized Objects. - 6.
 Coadd object characterization.
-Object properties such as adaptive moments and aperture fluxes will be measured on the coadds.
-These will be stored in additional columns in the Object table.
-Models fit in multi-epoch object characterization will also be fit first to the coadds and stored.
+The vast majority of columns in the Object table will be measured on one or more coadds.
+These include positions, shapes, and photometry.
+For the most part, these are static-sky measurements, but short-period coadds may be used (especially in later data releases) for some measurements with long but finite time scales, such as proper motions.